linx-software/Upvise_Reflection/README.md

-# VERY IMPORTANT NOTE:

-This solution currently is based on the Upvise DLL v1.0.2.
-This version is still supported with Upvise.
-The new version requires .NET 6, which is not available on Linx 5.
-Linx 6 will be released soon and then this solution will be updated.

 # Upvise Reflection Integration
 Using reflection, you can use DLL's provided by third parties in order to perform their specific integration.
 As an example, we are integrating with Upvise using their DLL.
 Upvise is a mobile cloud solution that enables you to sync and share your company data between your mobile devices, your cloud account, and with multiple users in a team.
 You can read more, and register on www.upvise.com